Asteele0426/Calendar_Project2/README.md

 ## Icebox Items
-    -More engaging user interface with more css -ability to send out invitations to guests emails -ability to track RSVPs
+    -More engaging user interface with more css -ability to send out text invitations to guests phone numbers -ability to track RSVPs